Brahmavartika-108/Classification-of-Disease-Brain-Tumor/README.md

 These visualizations offer intuitive understanding of model performance and behavior.

 🛠️ How to Use
-Clone the repository:
+# 1.Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/brain-tumor-vgg16.git
 cd brain-tumor-vgg16
-Mount your Google Drive (if using Colab):
+# 2.Mount your Google Drive (if using Colab):

-python
-Copy
-Edit
 from google.colab import drive drive.mount('/content/drive')

-Install dependencies:
+# 3.Install dependencies:

-bash
-Copy
-Edit
-pip install tensorflow matplotlib seaborn scikit-learn Train the model or evaluate:
+pip install tensorflow matplotlib seaborn scikit-learn

-python
-Copy
-Edit
+# 4.Train the model or evaluate:
 model.fit(...)
 evaluate_model(...)

-📌 Future Work
+# 📌 Future Work
 🧠 Integrate Federated Learning for privacy-preserving training

 🛡️ Add Blockchain-based data integrity verification

 ⚛️ Explore Quantum-AI fusion for model acceleration

-🤝 Contributing
+# 🤝 Contributing
 We love contributions!
 Feel free to fork, submit pull requests, or open issues.
 Make sure to follow our contribution guidelines and keep it constructive 🚀

-📜 License
+# 📜 License
 This project is licensed under the MIT License.

-🙌 Acknowledgements
+# 🙌 Acknowledgements
 VGG16 - Keras Applications

 Brain MRI Dataset (Kaggle)

-⭐ Show Your Support
+# ⭐ Show Your Support
 If you found this project helpful, give it a ⭐ and consider sharing it!
 Every star motivates me to improve and build more!

 "Deep learning is not just math, it's the future of medicine." – You, after trying this out.

-yaml
-Copy
-Edit

 ---